-After Getting The Sample, How To Choose Flash Column?
+After Getting the Sample, How do Choose Flash Column?

-Column chromatography is found important in the labs due to its factors of easy packing procedure, low pressure of operation and low costs as well.
-Depend on the way that the solvent flows down the column, we can find two different kinds of column chromatography: one is gravity column chromatography when the solvent flows down the column by gravity, the other is flash column chromatography when the solvent is pushed down the column by positive air pressure.
+Column chromatography is found important in the labs due to its factors of easy packing procedure, low pressure of operation, and low costs as well.
+Depending on the way that the solvent flows down the column, we can find two different kinds of column chromatography: one is gravity column chromatography when the solvent flows down the column by gravity, and the other is flash column chromatography (such as Empty Chromatography Columns, Spherical Phenyl Flash Column) when the solvent is pushed down the column by positive air pressure.

 For example, how many samples can be separated by the 80g column in the following conditions?
 If the thin layer data: RF1 = 0.19, RF2 = 0.33, then n = (0.33-0.19) + 0.01 = 14, according to the formula, j = 80 x 0.2% x 14 = 2.24g, then according to the thin layer data, the maximum injection quantity of 80g column is 2.24g.

 For another example, the thin layer data: how many samples can a column with RF1 = 0.25, RF2 = 0.21120g be divided into?
 N = (0.25-0.21) – 0.01 = 4, injection volume J = 120 x 0.2% x 4 = 0.96g.

 It is not difficult to see that the smaller the ORF difference, the less the injection volume.
 In the process of the experiment, we can choose which kind of column to use according to the separation degree (ORF difference) of the target and impurity.
 Therefore, the injection formula can be optimized as J = zx0.2xorf, that is injection amount = silica gel amount (actual grams) x0.2xrf difference.